Crypto Adoption Around the World: Peru

 While internet penetration in Peru has improved, rural areas still experience limited access to digital infrastructure.
 This digital divide restricts the ability of residents in these regions to engage with cryptocurrency platforms, thereby slowing adoption rates.

-According to the World Bank (2023), Peru’s rural broadband coverage is among the lowest in South America, limiting rural participation in digital economies, including cryptocurrencies.
+According to the World Bank (2023), Peru’s rural broadband coverage is among the lowest in South America, at approximately 46%, limiting rural participation in digital economies, including cryptocurrencies.

 Volatility Concerns